Fight Club (novel): Plot

-Fight Club centers on an anonymous narrator, who works as a product recall specialist for an unnamed car company.
-Because of the stress of his job and the jet lag brought upon by frequent business trips, he begins to suffer from recurring insomnia.
+An anonymous narrator works as a product recall specialist for a car company.
+Due to the stress of his job and the jet lag brought upon by frequent business trips, he begins to suffer from recurring insomnia.
 When he seeks treatment, his doctor advises him to visit a support group for testicular cancer victims to "see what real suffering is like".
 He finds that sharing the problems of others—despite not having testicular cancer himself—alleviates his insomnia.

-The narrator's unique treatment works until he meets Marla Singer, another "tourist" who visits the support group under false pretenses.
-The possibly disturbed Marla reminds the narrator that he is a faker who does not belong there.
+The treatment works until he meets Marla Singer, another "tourist" visiting the support group under false pretenses.
+The disturbed Marla reminds the narrator that he is a faker who does not belong there.
 He begins to hate Marla for keeping him from crying, and, therefore, from sleeping.
 After a confrontation, the two agree to attend separate support group meetings to avoid each other.
 The truce is uneasy, and the narrator's insomnia returns.

-While on a nude beach, the narrator meets Tyler Durden, a charismatic extremist of mysterious means.
+During a business trip, the narrator recalls meeting a strange man named Tyler Durden while on a nude beach, though in another version of events he first encounters Tyler as a seatmate on a plane.
 After an explosion destroys the narrator's condominium, he asks to stay at Tyler's house.
 Tyler agrees, but asks for something in return: "I want you to hit me as hard as you can."
 Both men find that they enjoy the ensuing fistfight.
-They subsequently move in together and establish a "fight club", drawing numerous men with similar temperaments into bare-knuckle fighting matches, set to the following rules:
+They move in together and establish a "fight club", drawing men with similar temperaments into bare-knuckle fighting matches, set to eight rules:

-Later in the book, a mechanic tells the narrator about two new rules of the fight club: nobody is the center of the fight club except for the two men fighting, and the fight club will always be free.
+A mechanic later tells the narrator about two new rules: nobody is the center of the fight club except for the two men fighting, and the fight club will always be free.

 Marla, noticing that the narrator has not recently attended his support groups, calls him saying that she has overdosed on Xanax in a half-hearted suicide attempt.
 Tyler returns from work, picks up the phone to Marla's drug-induced rambling, and rescues her.
-Tyler and Marla embark on an uneasy affair that confounds the narrator and confuses Marla.
+Tyler and Marla embark on an affair that confounds the narrator and confuses Marla.
 Throughout this affair, Marla is unaware both of fight club's existence and the interaction between Tyler and the narrator.
-Because Tyler and Marla are never seen at the same time, the narrator wonders whether Tyler and Marla are the same person.
+As Tyler and Marla are never seen at the same time, the narrator wonders whether Tyler and Marla are the same person.